Shazam (album): Cover art

 The cover was drawn by Mike Sheridan, Roy Wood's former bandmate in Mike Sheridan and the Nightriders.
+The cover depicts all of the Move members as superheroes. with letters on their chest that spell out the world "MOVE".
+The cover was later referenced in the cover art for the band's single "Brontosaurus", where the band is depicted with a similar look to their appearance in the cover art of Shazam, although they are mostly obscured by the song's namesake, a Brontosaurus.

 Release

 The album was not a commercial success in the UK.
 The hit single "Brontosaurus" debuted a fortnight after Shazam hit the stores, and was the first recording to feature Lynne, stealing considerable press and record buyer attention away from Shazam.
-In the US, when it debuted on A&M Records, the heavy feel, tight harmonies, and extended solos made it a cult favorite and the record that introduced most American fans to the band.
+In the US, when it debuted on A&M Records, the heavy feel, tight harmonies, and extended solos made it a cult favourite and the record that introduced most American fans to the band.
 It also proved to be a stylistic template for successful 1970s bands, such as Cheap Trick and Kiss.

 Critical reception

 Reviewing for The Village Voice in 1970, Robert Christgau said the album is "one version of an overly self-conscious mode (in the perception if not the creation) which I call stupid-rock.
 This is compelling when played loud, but it is also full of annoying distractions, musical and otherwise."
 John Mendelsohn of Rolling Stone gave the album a positive review, ending with a plea "Do what you can to prevent this from being the last Move album... ...The Move must be kept going to give us more albums like this one".

 In a retrospective review, AllMusic editor Stephen Thomas Erlewine said the "short-yet-sprawling" album reflected the band's growth into a "muscular and weirder" group.
 Erlewine said that, although the variety of musical ideas may be intimidating to listeners, the album rewards repeated listens, and the Move "may never have been better than they are here".